It’s time to prepare your calving toolkit

 Start them off with a healthy gut

 Having a high quality direct-fed microbial (DFM) in your calving toolkit means you can help your calves establish a healthy gut from the start.
 DFMs that contain immunoglobulin G or Y (IgG or IgY) provide beneficial, health-promoting bacteria that attach to your calf’s intestinal lining and inhibit pathogenic (bad) bacteria colonization.
 Consider RumiLife® PopPlus™ DFMs for calves.
-Packed with purpose and combined with the power of IgY, these DFMs contain 26 billion CFU (colony forming units) of health-promoting bacteria and are sure to give your calves the power of prevention.
+Packed with purpose and combined with the power of IgY, these DFMs contain 26 billion CFU (colony-forming units) of health-promoting bacteria and are sure to give your calves the power of prevention.
 Note this type of product aids in the immunity of a calf that has already received colostrum.

 At calving, keep their nutritional needs top of mind